anuramat/cfg/README.md

 ## Colors

-### Terminal
+Use `wallust run img.png` to set a wallpaper and generate a theme:

-`foot` is themed through a config, other terminals use sequences
+- `foot` is themed through a template config (for no particular reason), other terminals use sequences.

-- bat
-- delta
+- `/etc/bashrc` applies `dircolors`, so `LS_COLORS` is set there
+- everything else is in the `wallust.toml`

+## TODO

+- put term name into a parameter to reference it in parts of the config maybe?
-- git
+- waybar (maybe switch)
-- ls/eza/fd
+- swaylock
+- something is writing LS_COLORS
 - zellij

-### GUI

-- mako
-- qt5ct
-- qt6ct
-- sway
-- swaylock
-- waybar
-- zathura

-### TODO

-- gtk2
-- gtk3
-- gtk4
+- gtk3 gtk4 qt5 qt6
-- qt (verify colors, uniform theme)

-## TODO

 - icons
 - cursors
 - import as much as possible from profile.sh? stop sourcing profile.sh from